The One Ring Roleplaying Game: Game mechanics

 When a roll is made, it consists of the Feat die plus a number of Success dice equal to the skill being used.
 The sum is compared to the Target Number of the action (typically 14).

-What sets the game apart from other fantasy/adventure RPGs is the factoring-in of the hardship involved in traveling in the wilderness for any length of time.
-The rules covering the making of journeys across country in Rhovanion (the Middle Earth setting of the game as represented in the core rulebook) involve an easy-to-administer mechanism for attrition, making such journeys a challenge in and of themselves.
+What sets the game apart from other fantasy/adventure RPGs is the factoring-in of the hardship involved in travelling in the wilderness for any length of time.
+The rules covering the making of journeys across country in Rhovanion (the Middle Earth setting of the game as represented in the original core rulebook) involve an easy-to-administer mechanism for attrition, making such journeys a challenge in and of themselves.
 Consequences of this typically play out as challenges arising for a given "role" in a party of adventurers, with suggested roles taken by specific player characters at the journey's start being those of scout, guide, lookout and hunter.